IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 - Description Text
 - Subject

-Alternatively, you can turn off the validation of the dataset by using the optional "doNotValidate" parameter.
-This parameter works only when the "dataverse.validation.allow-incomplete-metadata-through-api" JVM option is set to "true".
-Your solr configuration must be up-to-date with the "schema.xml" file for this feature to work.
+Alternatively, you can turn off the validation of the dataset by using the optional ``doNotValidate`` parameter.

+**Note:** This feature works only when the :ref:`dataverse.api.allow-incomplete-metadata` is enabled and your Solr
+          Schema is up-to-date with the `datasetValid` field.

-Providing the "doNotValidate" query parameter with value "true" turns off the validation of metadata.
+Providing a ``.../datasets?doNotValidate=true`` query parameter turns off the validation of metadata.
 In this case, only the "Author Name" is required.
 For example, a minimal json would look like this:

 .. code-block:: bash